SEA2015-GROUP7/java-spring-demo/README.md

 The application consists of 3 projects named *springapp*, *springweb* and *springdomain*.
 The *springapp* project contains the business and data access services for a simple domain.
 The *springweb* project is a simple web application containing a number of examples that use the services provided in *springapp*.
 The *springdomain* project defines the API in a single XSD file and is used to generate DTO objects at compilation time.
 The *springall* project is a parent project for both *springapp*, *springweb* and *springdomain*.
 The *database* directory contains PL/SQL scripts that can be used to create and populate an Oracle database.

-Below is are some simple UML diagrams for one of the services that deals with Customers:
+Below are some simple UML diagrams for one of the services that deals with Customers:

 ![CustomerService](/docs/CustomerService_ClassDiagram.png)